Stefie/substrate-ink-compiled-examples/20190625_9589899/README.md

 Major change that requested a new folder with compiled contract files was the breaking change to use Contract Runtime Types.
 See https://github.com/paritytech/ink/pull/108 for changelog.

+The compiled code is only compatible with versions of Substrate post https://github.com/paritytech/substrate/pull/2911.
+Uploading the compiled WASM files to a node that is running on an older version can cause problems.